 - 1. Letters of support for the candidate project (optional). - 2.
 Geotechnical\materials reports for all applicable candidate projects (e.g., widening, intersection improvement, new roadway).
 The reports should contain sufficient detail for an accurate assessment of improvements needed and costs, since funding will be jeopardized if a project is unable to meet proposed schedule and costs. - 3.
 Preliminary plans, if available for the project.
 The plans (1"=40' preferred) should include: - a.
 Existing and proposed right-of-way (include plat maps and legal descriptions for proposed acquisitions). - b.
 Agency boundaries, dimensions and station numbers. - c.
 Existing and proposed project features such as: pavement width and edge of pavement, curb, gutter and sidewalk, raised median, driveway reconstruction, signal pole locations, etc. - d.
 Typical cross sections. - e.
+Proposed striping.

-Proposed striping. - f.
+- f.
 Structural sections per the materials report. - g.
 Proposed traffic signals, storm drains, bridges, railroad crossing improvements, safety lighting, etc. - h.
-If requesting funds for traffic signals, include a traffic signal warrant(s) prepared by the City Traffic Engineer or City Engineer.
+If requesting funds for traffic signals, include a traffic signal warrant(s) prepared by the City Traffic Engineer or City Engineer. - i.

-- i.
 If the project includes construction, relocation, alteration or widening of any railroad crossing or facility, include a copy of the letter of intent sent to the railroad, a copy of which must be sent to the Public Utilities Commission (PUC).
 Any project including work of interest to a railroad will not be considered for eligibility until the railroad and PUC have been notified. - j.
 If the project is proposed as a staged project and additional funds will be necessary in subsequent calls for projects, the preliminary project statement should be accompanied with a complete preliminary estimate and schedule for the completion of the entire project. - k.
 If the project is proposed as a safety improvement, provide justifying accident data for the past three years and show the expected decrease in intersection or mid-block accident rate. - 4.
 Current 24-hour traffic counts (taken for a typical mid-week period within the preceding 12-month period) for the proposed segment.
-In lieu of current traffic counts, current OCTA Traffic Flow Map data for the proposed segment will be used, provided it has been updated based on local agency provided counts within the preceding 36 months.
 Projects submitted without "current counts" will be considered incomplete and non-responsive.